 3 Other Furnace Smells You Shouldn’t Dismiss

-While it’s less common for a new system to require furnace repair, it can happen.
-Here are three other smells you should keep an eye out for and what they might mean.
+While it’s less common for a new system to necessitate furnace repair, it happens.
+Here are three other odors you should watch for and what they might mean.